 Finally, Jonathan thought to draw a weapon.
 He had one, a pistol, in his belt somewhere.
 He reached for it, drew the gun from his belt, but Connor’s killer was quicker.
 Much quicker.

 “Drop it,” said the killer, already on his feet.
 His voice was cold, threatening.
-He had already killed Connor.
-It seemed that Jonathan was the only witness.
+He had already killed Connor, and Jonathan was now the sole witness.
 It seemed unlikely that he would hesitate to shoot Jonathan now.
 He hesitated to relinquish his weapon, but it seemed he had little choice but to do as the killer asked.
 Taking care not to make any sudden moves, he set the gun on the floor.

 “Kick it over here.”